 - Higher Community Base

-Java has been the official language of app development since long and due to this, it has a huge community.
+Java has been the official language of app development for a long and due to this, it has a huge community.
 No matter what the type of error is, you would not find it tough to be answered.
-There are many experts of Java ready to help and solve your issues.
+There are many experts in Java ready to help and solve your issues.

 - Can Build Hybrid Apps